Is my boyfriend’s daughter too attached?

 Question

-We separated a few times because it became too tough for me to deal.
-Recently, went on a vacation to Disney World with my family and nobody could talk to him or get near him with out her hanging onto him.
-He couldn’t sit next to anyone or take pictures with anyone else.
-At one point I rubbed his hair and she started rubbing his back.
+We have separated a few times because it became too difficult for me to handle.
+On a recent trip to Disney World with my family, it became even more clear.
+She clung to him the entire time.
+No one could sit next to him, take a photo with him, or even touch him without her stepping in.
+At one point, I rubbed his hair and she immediately started rubbing his back, almost mirroring me.

 - Dr. Schwartz responds to questions about psychotherapy and mental health problems, from the perspective of his training in clinical psychology.